RSV Symptoms, Risks, and Helpful Prevention Tips for Families

 • Decreased activity

 There is no specific treatment for RSV.
-“It’s all about symptom management...making sure your child is hydrated, their fever is under control, and that they’re not having any trouble breathing,” said Dr. O’Reilly.
+“It’s all about symptom management...making sure your child is hydrated, their fever is under control, and that they’re not having any trouble breathing,” said Dr. Murphy.

 Not everyone who gets RSV gets a serious case and needs to be hospitalized.

-“Most children will have only minor symptoms and only a small percentage of youngsters develop severe disease and require hospitalization.
-Those hospitalized often have severe breathing problems or are seriously dehydrated and need IV fluids.
-In most cases, hospitalization only lasts a few days and complete recovery usually occurs in about 1-2 weeks,” said Dr. O’Reilly.
+“Most children will have only minor symptoms with only a small percentage of youngsters developing severe disease and requiring hospitalization.
+Those hospitalized often have severe breathing trouble and need respiratory support and/or are seriously dehydrated and need IV fluids.
+In most cases, hospitalization only lasts a few days, and complete recovery usually occurs in about 1-2 weeks,” said Dr. Murphy.

-The severity of the symptoms can vary depending on the age of the child, and whether they have any chronic medical problems, such as asthma or premature birth.
-Bacterial infections such as ear infections and pneumonia may develop in children with RSV infection.
+The severity of the disease can vary depending on the age of the child, and whether they have any underlying medical problems, such as prematurity or asthma.
+Children with RSV are also at risk for secondary bacterial infections, including ear infections and pneumonia, among others.

-Children under the age of 1 year are most frequently affected by the serious symptoms of RSV.
+Children under the age of one are most frequently affected by the serious symptoms of RSV.

 Those who have a high risk for severe illness caused by RSV include: